 To receive Financial Aid, the student must maintain satisfactory academic progress as defined by the institution.
 (See Standards of Satisfactory Academic Progress in this catalog).
 All individuals receiving Financial Aid must comply with the intent of the federal regulations or aid may be canceled.
 A student has the right to appeal his/her case through the Financial Aid Office.
-Procedure 32 for appeal is available at the Financial Aid Office.
+Applications for appeals are available at the Financial Aid Office.